smaryn/shared/README.md

 # shared
 Shared resources

-Some files to be pasted into readme or other mardown files.
+Some files to be pasted into readme or other markdown files.